ycpcs/cs481-fall2020-SR/schedule.md

 This is the course schedule for CS 481-102-SR (Swarm Robotics Project).

-This schedule shows work completed before the start of the semesterassumes that no work was done before the semester started.
+This schedule shows work completed before the start of the semester.
 Given that you have planned on completing assignments 1, 3, and 4 by the first day of your class, I changed the Milestone dates to accommodate that initial effort.

 **Assignment** | **Due**
 :--------------|:---------